-Insider’s tip: People are hesitant to say paella on menus outside of Valencia.
-Don’t overlook a dish of ‘arroz’ (rice) on a menu, this tends to be a rice dish served with local ingredients.
+- Last but not least, know that people are hesitant to say paella on menus outside of Valencia.
+Don’t overlook any kind of “arroz” (rice) on a menu—this tends to be a rice dish served with local ingredients.
 Amazing food without the well-known title!

 Restaurante Ama Lur

 Located in the vibrant Gros neighborhood, Restaurante Ama Lur is a great spot to enjoy delicious, traditional Basque food.
 Specializing in roast meats, especially chicken, Ama Lur has a great range of dishes and does an authentic paella on Wednesdays and holidays.